Among the various centers that EAS and Caltech have we are closely collaborating with the following:

 The Jacobs Institute for Molecular Engineering for Medicine has been established to pursue biomedical research based on molecular engineering to invent the next generation of medicines and medical devices.

 Dr. Tai's research is centered on the Caltech MEMS Laboratory that he built at Caltech.
-This is an 8,000 sq. ft. facility completely devoted to MEMS research.
-This facility has a clean-room lab (4,000 sq. ft), CAD lab, and a measurement/metrology lab.
-It is constantly supporting about 20 researchers (graduates, postdocs, visiting scholars and industrial members) to develop innovative MEMS/NEMS devices such as micromotors, microphones, micro scanning mirrors, neural chips, micro relays, micro power generators, etc.
+This is a 7,000 sq. ft. facility completely devoted to biomedical and MEMS/NEMS device research.
+This facility has a clean-room lab (~3,000 sq. ft), a CAD lab, and several measurement/metrology labs.
+It is supporting graduate students, postdocs, visiting scholars and industrial members to develop innovative devices such as neural chips, micro implants, drug delivery devices, etc.

 The Rosen Bioengineering Center is an interdivisional center that advances both basic scientific exploration and development of engineering analysis and synthetic approaches.
 Its administration is shared by the Caltech Divisions of Engineering and Applied Science, Biology and Biological Engineering, as well as Chemistry and Chemical Engineering.